Sea of Tranquility – Emily St. John Mandel

 I looked at father.
 I touched his bleeding hand, how long does it take for a body to become cold? and leaned closer to his face, tried to make eye contact, waited to see if he might blink, might recognize me.
 I wiped my hand across my mouth, tasted blood.

 It is clear early on that things are not “normal” in the Borden household.
 Lizzie has a prickly relationship with her stepmother, Abby, whom she often calls Mrs. Borden.
 Emma is away from home so she is not there to act as a buffer between Lizzie and the senior Bordens.
-There seems to be a love/hate relationship between the sisters; both of their dreams have been thwarted by their overbearing father and their petty jealousies.
+There seems to be a love/hate relationship between the sisters; both of their dreams have been thwarted by their overbearing father and their own petty jealousies.
 Bridget wants desperately to return to Ireland and has been squirreling money away, planning her escape.
 Schmidt lets us see into the interior lives of these characters, and the stifling house they inhabit.

 As for the fourth character, Benjamin — he comes into the picture after a chance encounter with Uncle John.
 As far as theories are concerned, having another suspect in the mix isn’t necessarily a bad thing.